Date of Last Update

 General Personnel Policies for Faculty and Staff - Obligations of Appointees

-As the result of accepting an appointment, the recipient becomes obligated to comply with all policies and regulations of the university applicable to the position including those in effect at the time of appointment and those duly adopted and issued thereafter.
+4.1.10 Obligations of Appointees.
+As the result of accepting an appointment, the recipient becomes obligated to comply with all policies and regulations of the University applicable to the position including those in effect at the time of appointment and those duly adopted and issued thereafter.
 This obligation does not contravene the appointee's rights of academic freedom or the express terms and conditions of the appointment.
 Among such policies are the following:

-184.108.40.206 Outside employment.
-Since faculty and staff members are required to fulfill their responsibilities completely and effectively, any outside employment which a faculty or staff member wishes to undertake must be approved in advance by the appointing officer.
+188.8.131.52 Outside employment.
+Since faculty and staff members are required to fulfill their responsibilities completely and effectively, any outside employment which a faculty or staff member wishes to undertake must be approved in advance by the Appointing Officer.

-220.127.116.11 Rights in published material, inventions and secret processes.
-Grand Valley State University seeks to promote the public good through excellence in teaching, active scholarship, and service.
+184.108.40.206 Rights in published material, inventions and secret processes.
+The University seeks to promote the public good through excellence in teaching, active scholarship, and service.
 In the course of these activities, faculty, staff, and students create Intellectual Property that may be eligible for copyright, patent, and other forms of legal protection.
-In order to reinforce the fairness of mutual commitment and in the spirit of academic freedom, the University recognizes the rich and varied products of individual scholarship, in all its manifestations, are rightly the property of the Creator except as otherwise defined by this policy.
+In order to reinforce the fairness of mutual commitment and in the spirit of academic freedom, the University recognizes the rich and varied products of individual scholarship, in all its manifestations, are rightly the property of the Creator except as otherwise defined by this Section 220.127.116.11.
 The University also recognizes that Intellectual Property should remain available for the benefit of the entire University community and that the Creators shall not use Intellectual Property in conflict or competition with the University.
-Therefore, the Grand Valley State University community seeks to establish an environment in which the creation of Intellectual Property is suitably recognized as an academic achievement and in which the benefits of intellectual property to the creators, the university community, and the general public are optimized.
+Therefore, the University community seeks to establish an environment in which the creation of Intellectual Property is suitably recognized as an academic achievement and in which the benefits of intellectual property to the creators, the University community, and the general public are optimized.

 B. Right to use.
 In the event the Intellectual Property is owned by the Creator but involved University resources in the discovery or creation of the Intellectual Property, the University will retain a non-exclusive license to use the Intellectual Property within the University provided attribution is given to the Creator(s) of the Intellectual Property.
 In the event the Creator leaves the employ of the University, the University shall be able to modify the Intellectual Property for use within the University.